Howard Cavanagh: Career

 During the Second World War he was a Lieutenant in the King’s Regiment.

 In 1947, he was appointed by the Great Western Railway as Assistant Architect at Paddington.
 He later became Architect to the Western Region of British Railways.

 He worked with Frederick Curtis and R.H.
 Jones on the western extension of the Central line (London Underground).

 In 1956 he started work with Ian J Campbell on the redesign of Plymouth railway station, but he died before its completion.
 The work was completed by Ray Moorcroft.

-He died in a boating accident of the Isle of Wight on 3 August 1960.
+He died in a boating accident off the Isle of Wight on 3 August 1960.